-- (2) EU Prize for Cultural Heritage/Europa Nostra Award winners: - (3) European Heritage Label sites.
+(2) European Heritage Award/Europa Nostra Award winners:

+(3) European Heritage Label sites.

 In order to have the European Story received and promoted as such, any individual or legally recognised entity such as not-for-profit associations or organisations, schools, scientific or academic institutes, towns, provinces, communities, regions or national authorities of a country participating in the EHD may submit their Story.
 Different rules apply for the participation in the grant procedure (Article 5).